ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 new asset will be created, with key kaleId and value value.
-For example if we were to create "001", "A bunch of kale", then when we later read the value of key 001, we'll learn the value of that particular state is A bunch of kale. :
+For example if we were to create "001", "A bunch of kale", then when we later read the value of key 001, we'll learn the value of that particular state is "A bunch of kale" :

     async createKale(ctx, kaleId, value) {
         const exists = await this.kaleExists(ctx, kaleId);